sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 service account create token stored as a secret object:
 The token is used by the app to authenticate to the k8 api:
-The secret obj is then linked to the service account:
+The secret object is then linked to the service account:

 kubectl describe secret <secret-name>

-curl https:49u34u34/api -insecure --header "Authroization: Bearer sdssdmdsdmdmsdmsdm"
+curl https:49u34u34/api -insecure --header "Authorization: Bearer sdssdmdsdmdmsdmsdm"

 Default service account with secret token is automatically mounted as volume mount in a pod by default: a vol is automatically created for the service acount: